AyushRauniyar/github-profile-clone/README.md

   - Personal website URL
   - Twitter/X username with link
   - Follower and following counts
-- **Organization Affiliations**: Avatar grid of organizations the user belongs to
 - Fully responsive layout that adapts to mobile screens

 ### 3. **Profile Main Content**